jehoz/jehoz.github.io/content/articles/2024/05/10/parametric_legs_and_gaits.md

 bone-less leg, but we're going to ignore them for now.

-Tetrapods are cool because if you compare the limb bones across different species, you will find that they are structurally very similar since they all descend from the same nubby proto-legs that those ancient fish developed.
+Tetrapods are cool because if you compare the limb bones across different species, you will find that they are structurally very similar because they all descend from the same nubby proto-legs that those ancient fish developed.

 ![](res/tetrapod_homology.png)